livarb/turbo-chrome-ext/README.md

 You can also download the source code and manually add the extension in your own browser.

 ## Functionality
-NB.
-Some minor functionality is yet to be described.

 ### Data.norge.no